tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

     - If Ubuntu does not appear in the list
       1. Open Microsoft Store
       2. Search for Ubuntu - Install
+  Your Ubuntu installation **must be at least version 24 LTS**.
+    _If your current version is older, please upgrade to meet this minimum requirement._
-      3. Launch the distribution from the Start Menu
+      4. Launch the distribution from the Start Menu
-      4. Complete the initial setup by creating a UNIX username and password
+      5. Complete the initial setup by creating a UNIX username and password

   - **Install Docker Desktop**